4 weeks

 Hypothesis Statement

-I believe that creating an app that allows users to not only read and write but also to see and hear how words are pronounced, will help Jack achieve his goal of learning Italian.
+I believe that by creating an app that supports multi-sensory learning, allowing users to read, write, hear pronunciations, and see visual cues, Jack will stay motivated and more effectively achieve his goal of learning Italian.

 According to the hypothesis statement, I focused on two user tasks: